badinoff/cs50/README.md

 My solutions and projects for Harvard's CS50 course.
 I am only starting my programmer's journey.
 I would appreciate any feedback!

+I also deliberately do not use cs50.h and explore the classic, OG C.

 My implementations will seem like an overkill, but I do it on purpose to enhance my learning experience.

 ## Structure